jp-pelegrino/docker-lamp-tailscale/README.md

-# WVCHD Docker Stack with Tailscale Serve/Funnel
+# Docker Stack with Tailscale Serve/Funnel

 This Docker stack provides a complete web development environment with:
 - **WordPress 6.8.1** (latest version)